furkansarikaya/FS.Transport.AMQP/CONTRIBUTING.md

-# Contributing to FS.RabbitMQ
+# Contributing to FS.StreamFlow

-First off, thank you for considering contributing to FS.RabbitMQ!
-It's people like you that make FS.RabbitMQ such a great tool.
+First off, thank you for considering contributing to FS.StreamFlow!
+It's people like you that make FS.StreamFlow such a great tool.

 ## Code of Conduct